badoet/ionic-framework/core/src/components/title/readme.md

 ### Collapsible Large Titles

 Ionic provides a way to create the collapsible titles that exist on stock iOS apps.
-Getting this setup requires configuring your `ion-title`, `ion-header`, and (optionally) `ion-buttons` elements.
+Getting this setup requires configuring your `syg-title`, `syg-header`, and (optionally) `syg-buttons` elements.

 ```tsx
 import { Component, h } from '@stencil/core';